roshii/simple-private-bitcoin/README.md

 ## Usage

-1. Pull containers' images from docker hub or build with either `docker-compose pull` or `docker-compose build` respectively.

-2. Start all services with `docker-compose up -d`
+Start all services with `docker-compose up -d` which will pull images from DockerHub; if you rather build images from dockerfiles, run `docker-compose build` beforehand.

 Bitcoin service will create a `joinmarket` wallet upon startup, used by joinmarket to _store addresses as watch-only_ in this wallet.
 Joinmarket wallet on the other hand has to be created interactively with the following commmand.